SunnierLee/DP-ImaGen/README.md

 To setup the environment of PRIVIMAGE, we use `conda` to manage our dependencies.
 Our developers are conducted using `CUDA 11.8`.

-Run the following commands to install PRIVIMAGE:
+Run the following commands to install PrivImage:
  ```
 conda create -n privimage python=3.8 -y && conda activate privimage
 pip install --upgrade pip